 Since turning professional in 1975, golf’s ultimate competitor has truly represented golf’s global appeal by spearheading Europe’s rise to Ryder Cup glory.

 Ballesteros played on a rare combination of talent and heart.
 His intensity and style of play have constantly required high-risk recoveries and clutch putting that drew fans into his corner.
 His gifts of imagination, touch and determination on the course helped Ballesteros win more than 70 professional tournaments, including five majors.

-Two decades before Tiger Woods exploded onto the scene as a professional, Seve Ballesteros was golf’s teenage prodigy, dazzling the golf world with a runner-up finish at Royal Birkdale as a 19-year-old.
+Two decades before Tiger Woods exploded onto the scene as a professional, Seve Ballesteros was golf’s teenage prodigy, dazzling the golf world with a runner-up finish at The Open Championship at Royal Birkdale as a 19-year-old.

 "I knew at the time I won the Open in 1988 that I had reached some sort of peak, that it was a round of golf that I would think fondly about for the rest of my life."

-Ballesteros was at his erratic best in the final round of the 1988 British Open, shooting a 65 that included an 11-hole stretch in which he made two pars, two bogeys, six birdies and an eagle.
+Ballesteros was at his erratic best in the final round of the 1988 Open again at Royal Lytham & St Annes, shooting a 65 that included an 11-hole stretch in which he made two pars, two bogeys, six birdies and an eagle.
 He worked magic out of the deep rough and performed wizardry around the green.